kinode-dao/kinode-book/src/my_first_app/chapter_2.md

 This basic structure can be found in the majority of Kinode processes.
 The other common structure is a thread-like process, that sends and handles a fixed series of messages and then exits.

-In the next chapter, we will cover how to turn this very basic request-response pattern into something that can be extensible and composable.
+In the next section, we will cover how to turn this very basic request-response pattern into something that can be extensible and composable.

 ## Aside: `on_exit`

-As mentioned in the [previous chapter](./chapter_1.md#pkgmanifestjson), one of the fields in the `manifest.json` is `on_exit`.
+As mentioned in the [previous section](./chapter_1.md#pkgmanifestjson), one of the fields in the `manifest.json` is `on_exit`.
 When the process exits, it does one of:

 `on_exit` Setting | Behavior When Process Exits